luapower/luapower/luapower.md

 ## Module usage

-First, you might need to say where the luapower tree is (the default path is '.'):
+The module assumes that the luapower tree is at the current directory.
+If that's not the case, you have say where it is:

 	lp.config('luapower_dir', '/path/to/luapower')